Arthur sat atop a multi-story car pack watching the chaos beneath him.

 He saw that she did indeed look magnificent.

 Her powerful stance, heavenly wings unfurled.
-Angelicana glowed and shimmered with impossible majesty before addressing her audience, “The two leaders of The Chosen step forward please and show yourselves to me.”
+Angelicana glowed and shimmered with impossible majesty before addressing her audience, “The two leaders of The Chosen?
+Step forward, show yourselves.”

 Arthur threw up in his mouth.